Stable Real-Space Invariants and Topology Beyond Symmetry Indicators: Discussion

 In this work, we introduced SRSIs as a novel framework that extends the capabilities of TQC beyond SIs.
 While SIs have been instrumental in identifying topological materials using momentum-space symmetry data, SRSIs offer a complementary perspective by incorporating position-space information.
 Both $\Z$SRSIs and $\Z_n$SRSIs provide more information than SIs; $\Z$SRSIs are one-to-one mapped to symmetry-data vectors and determine the SIs while symmetry data cannot determine $\Z_n$SRSIs meaning that $\Z_n$SRSIs have information not encoded in the symmetry-data vector.
 Moreover, $\Z_n$SRSIs enable the diagnosis of NSIT band splittings (with only 8 rare exceptions in 5 SGs), which cannot be diagnosed by SIs or symmetry-data vectors.

 In addition, SRSIs enrich the TQC framework by highlighting the importance of stable equivalence of band representations and offering a more comprehensive classification of both topological and trivial phases.
 We demonstrated how distinct EBR can be shown to be adiabatically connected in the presence of auxiliary trivial bands, implying their stable equivalence, based on matching SRSIs.
 This stable equivalence is important in several situations.
 For example, when studying the topology of bands, extending the set of bands with additional trivial bands (by considering energetically close bands) necessitates a classification scheme based on stable equivalence, ensuring that the classification remains independent of such extensions.
 Also, in 3D photonic crystals, Maxwell's equations often give rise to singular band structures for transversely polarized modes~\cite{watanabe2018space,christensen2022location,wang2023non}.
-To regularize this singularity, additional auxiliary bands can be introduced~\cite{christensen2022location,wang2023non,morales2023transversality,devescovi2024axion}.
-The stable equivalence relation between bands thus naturally arises in the classification of photonic bands, ensuring the independence of the classification from the choice of auxiliary bands. {The application of SRSIs provides a framework connecting stable equivalence and topological classification, which is directly applicable to bands in 3D photonic crystals as well~\cite{photonicsprep}.} This underscores the practical utility of SRSIs in identifying and classifying topological phases {in both electronic and metamaterial systems}.
+To regularize this singularity, additional auxiliary bands can be introduced~\cite{christensen2022location,wang2023non,morales2025transversality,devescovi2024axion}.
+The stable equivalence relation between bands thus naturally arises in the classification of photonic bands, ensuring the independence of the classification from the choice of auxiliary bands.
+The application of SRSIs provides a framework connecting stable equivalence and topological classification, which is directly applicable to bands in 3D photonic crystals as well~\cite{hwang2026building}.
+This underscores the practical utility of SRSIs in identifying and classifying topological phases in both electronic and metamaterial systems.
+Beyond classification, we note that SRSIs are connected to known topological and geometric responses in crystalline systems.
+Fractional SRSIs are tied to bulk topological response coefficients via nonzero SIs~\cite{fang2012,Song_2018}, while local RSIs contained within SRSIs control quantized defect-bound and geometric responses~\cite{herzog2022superfluid,herzog2024interacting}.